-St Mary of the Cross is a place of optimism, excitement and challenge, where students, parents and staff see each day as a journey, full of purpose, where intellectual engagement and connectedness to the real world are priorities.
+1. Our Beliefs and Common Philosophy about Learning and Teaching to the real world are priorities.
 Personalizing learning is vital to the success of each child's unique development and preparation for a rapidly changing society, confident, resilient and hopeful.